Wilsonrangari/GitBasics/README.md

-Hi welome to git basics
+Hi welcome to git basics
+We are trying Python code.